The-Nefarious-Developer/eclipse-ai-assistant/README.md

 </div>

 > [!IMPORTANT]
-> :construction: This repository is passing through important changes and during this time, the plugin won't be available. :construction: <br />
+> :construction: This repository is passing through important changes and during this time, the plugin won't be available. <br />

 **zJoule** is an Open Source AI assistant plugin for Eclipse designed to integrate Generative AI into your development environment.